AugustNagro/case/README.md

 ### Features

-* AutoType: With Case open and a website's login field selected, type Command or Control with 'G' and Case will automatically type the username and password.
+* AutoType: With Case open and a website's login field selected, type Command or Control with 'G' and Case will automatically enter the username and password.
-* Customizable Preferences:
+* Customizable Preferences
 ![Preferences](./demo-images/preferences.png "Preferences")

-* Platform integrated menu and shortcuts:
+* Platform integrated menu and shortcuts

 ![Mac Menu](./demo-images/menu-mac.png "Mac Menu")

-* Custom Themes:
+* Custom Themes

 With the following css file,
 ```css